Kharijites: Nahrawan

 Ali refused to denounce the arbitration proceedings, which continued despite the reconciliation with the troops at Harura.
-In March 658, Ali sent a delegation, led by Abu Musa Ash'ari, to carry out the talks.
+In March 658, Ali sent a delegation, led by Abu Musa al-Ash'ari, to carry out the talks.
 The troops opposed to the arbitration thereafter condemned Ali's rule and elected the pious Abd Allah ibn Wahb al-Rasibi as their caliph.
 In order to evade detection, they moved out of Kufa in small groups and went to a place called Nahrawan on the east bank of the Tigris.
 Some five hundred of their Basran comrades were informed and joined them in Nahrawan, numbering reportedly up to 4,000 men.
 They declared Ali and his followers as unbelievers, and are held to have killed several people who did not share their views.

 In the meantime, the arbitrators declared that Uthman had been killed unjustly by the rebels.
 They could not agree on any other substantive matters and the process collapsed.
 Ali denounced the conduct of Abu Musa and Mu'awiya's lead arbitrator Amr ibn al-As as contrary to the Qur'an and the sunna, and rallied his supporters for a renewed war against Mu'awiya.
 He invited the Kharijites to join him as before.
 They refused, pending his acknowledgement of having gone astray and his repentance.
 Seeing no chance of reconciliation, Ali decided to depart for Syria without them.
 On the way, however, he received news of the Kharijites' murder of a traveler, which then was followed by murder of his envoy, who had been sent to investigate.
 He was urged by his followers, who feared for their families and property in Kufa, to deal with the Kharijites first.
 After the Kharijites refused to surrender the murderers, Ali's men attacked their camp, inflicting a heavy defeat on them at the Battle of Nahrawan (July 658), in which al-Rasibi and most of his supporters were slain.
 Around 1,200 Kharijites surrendered and were spared.
 The bloodshed sealed the split of the Kharijites from Ali's followers, and they continued to launch insurrections against the caliphate.
 Five small Kharijite revolts following Nahrawan, involving about 200 men each, were suppressed during Ali's rule.
-The Kharijite calls for revenge ultimately led to Ali's assassination by the Kharijite Abd al-Rahman ibn Muljam.
-The latter killed Ali with a poisoned sword while Ali was leading morning prayers on 26 January 661 in the Kufa mosque.
+The Kharijite calls for revenge ultimately led to Ali's assassination by the Kharijite dissident Ibn Muljim.
+The latter killed Ali with a poisoned sword while Ali was leading morning prayers on 26 January 661 in the Great Mosque of Kufa.